manjuyod/TC-Parent-Portal/replit.md

 - Implemented SQL Server storage functions with error handling for stored procedures
 - Added Tutoring Club branding with official logo and color scheme

+## Recent Changes (December 2025)
+- Home dashboard student selector and Schedule Change form student selector now stay in sync; choosing a student in either place updates the other and drives the displayed data.
+- Schedule Change form prevents submitting a past date/time and nudges the time picker forward when the selected date is today.
+- "Current Session" field now shows a light-themed dropdown of upcoming sessions for the selected student with type-to-filter.

 # System Architecture

 ## Frontend Architecture